JessicaW22/PaynAir/README.md

 ![Help Center](https://github.com/JessicaW22/PaynAir/blob/main/project/screenshots/PaynAir%20Help%20Center.jpeg)

 ## Code examples
-Include very short code examples that show what the project does as concisely as possible.
-Developers should be able to figure out how your project solves their problem by looking at the code examples.
-Make sure the API you are showing off is intuitive, and that your code is short and concise.
-See the news-please project for example.
 ## Creating the seat indexes from the chartIn.txt file
 ```
 #open and read the chart.txt file